 NERC Doctoral Training Programme (DTP)

-Please ensure you contact the project supervisor to discuss your proposed project.
+Please ensure you contact the project supervisor or a potential supervisor to discuss your project.
+This is essential if you are not applying to a listed project.
 A list of Faculty and their contact details can be found here.

-Details of the interview format will be provided later, but typically an interview may last for up to half an hour.
-During this time your application will be discussed in detail, and you may expect a challenging conversation with panel members.
-However, we hope you may find this a stimulating opportunity to discuss your work.
+Most interviews are held in mid to late February, and typically last about 30 minutes.
+Your application will be discussed in detail, and you may expect a challenging conversation.
+We hope you find this a stimulating opportunity to discuss your work.

-We will welcome applications from those with, or working for first degrees, or Masters-level degrees, in
+We welcome applications from those with, or working for first degrees, or Masters-level degrees, in

 - Earth Sciences